 Investigators within the Department of Pathology and Laboratory Medicine are active in basic, translational and clinical research.
-They are exploring the cellular and molecular pathology of bladder, prostate and breast cancer, blood group antigens, bone diseases, diabetes, hematopoiesis, immune disorders, lipid metabolism, kidney diseases, lymphomas and leukemias, neurodegenerative diseases and cardiovascular disease.
-Current clinical trials involve coagulation therapies.
+Our faculty participate in interdepartmental and multidisciplinary research projects that explore topics including cellular and molecular pathology of bladder, prostate and breast cancer, blood group antigens, bone diseases, diabetes, hematopoiesis, immune disorders, lipid metabolism, kidney diseases, lymphomas and leukemias, neurodegenerative diseases and cardiovascular disease.

-Research facilities include equipment for confocal and electron microscopy, flow cytometry and cell analysis, immunohistochemistry, microarray construction, laser microdissection and morphometric and image analysis.
+Our facilities include equipment for confocal and electron microscopy, flow cytometry and cell analysis, immunohistochemistry, microarray construction, laser microdissection and morphometric and image analysis.

 Improving diagnosis and treatment by investigating the cell autonomous and micro-environmental regulation of cancer, with particular focus on hematopoietic and urologic/reproductive tumors.

 Exploring the pathology of inherited genetic disorders as well as cardiovascular, immunologic and neurodegenerative diseases.

 Applying state of the art imaging techniques to a variety of disease states, including infectious and metabolic diseases.

 Studying normal function and molecular/cellular pathology in disorders of the blood and autoimmune diseases.

 Examining regulation of bone and soft tissue cell function, loss, and regeneration in the context of aging and inflammatory conditions.